yadav412/yadav412/README.md

 ### What I am currently working on:
 - ❤️‍🩹 Developing a MVP for sessional therapy agent
 - 👔 Developing a Hiring Platform for SFU clubs
 - 🏆 Building fun projects in Hackathons
+- 💬 Curating a place to teach someone CS essentials in one place
 ---

 ### Hackathons